Have you Been Charged with Arson in the Third Degree?

 A person convicted of arson in the third degree in Georgia will be punished by a fine not to exceed $10,000, or by a prison term between one and five years, or both.
 It will be a felony conviction.

 It was accidental: Evidence proving that the damage was committed without the knowledge of harming or intending to damage would be greatly beneficial to your case.

 The value of the property was less than $25.00: Arson in the third degree applies when the value of the property is $25.00 or more.
 If the property is valued at less than that, then you cannot be charged with arson in the third degree.

 The damage was not done by fire or explosive: Third-degree arson requires that the destruction is done by fire or explosive.
 If there is proof that the property was not damaged by one of those ways, then you cannot be guilty of arson.
 However, you could still be guilty of another crime.

 I was not the one to damage the property: You do not have to be the one who actually harms the property to be convicted of third-degree arson.
 If there is proof that you encouraged, hired, counseled, aided, caused, or advised another to damage the property that will be sufficient.

 A conviction for arson in any degree comes with significant consequences.
 You need legal assistance from the very beginning in order to have a chance at winning your case.
-The office of Lawson and Berry has over 50 combined years of criminal defense experience and their attorneys are some of Georgia's best.
+The office of Lawson and Berry has over 50 combined years of criminal defense experience and their Georgia Third Degree Arson Lawyers are top-rated.
 They are here to answer any questions you may have and to defend you to the best of their ability.
 Contact us today for a free case evaluation.
 Remember a charge is not the same as a conviction so do not give up on your case.